 Management will implement review procedures to ensure that the proper sliding fee discount is given to patients that are eligible.

-Schedule of Prior-Year Findings and Questioned Costs
+Utah Navajo Health System, Inc. Schedule of Prior-Year Findings and Questioned Costs

-The Organization engages its external audit firm to prepare the financial statements and related footnote disclosures accompanying the Independent Auditor's Report finding is repeated as 2018.001.
+The Organization engages its external audit firm to prepare the financial statements and related footnote disclosures accompanying the independent Auditor's Report.